replicatedhq/kurl.sh/src/markdown-pages/add-ons/rook.md

 When using the filesystem for storage, each node in the cluster has a single OSD backed by a directory in `/opt/replicated/rook`.
 Nodes with a Ceph Monitor also use `/var/lib/rook`.

-At minimum, 10GB of disk space must be available to `/var/lib/rook` for the Ceph Monitors and other configs.
+Sufficient disk space must be available to `/var/lib/rook` for the Ceph Monitors and other configs.
+For disk requirements, see [Add-on Directory Disk Space Requirements](/docs/install-with-kurl/system-requirements/#add-on-directory-disk-space-requirements).

 We recommend a separate partition to prevent a disruption in Ceph's operation as a result of `/var` or the root partition running out of space.

 **Note**: All disks used for storage in the cluster should be of similar size.